 Wait, what?
 Isn’t Canada more than 150 years old?
-Read on to find out if it’s true:
+Read on to find out why it took so long for Canada to have a national flag:

 Canada used different flags prior to 1965